andrewokello/whatsapp_bot/README.md

 # WhatsApp Bot

 This is a simple Web WhatsApp Bot developed in python using Selenium.
+Heavily inspired by Harshit Sidhwa and Julián Flores and most of this readme document is a version of theirs.
+For instructions or information on their implementation, please refer to https://github.com/harshitsidhwa/WhatsApp-bot-selenium/blob/master/README.md and https://github.com/robotfpv/web-whatsapp-bot/blob/master/README.md

 Selenium is used mainly for automating web applications for testing purposes, but is certainly not limited to just that.
 Boring web-based administration tasks can (and should!) be automated as well.

-Selenium has the support of some of the largest browser vendors who have taken (or are taking) steps to make Selenium a native part of their browser.
-It is also the core technology in countless other browser automation tools, APIs and frameworks.

   - Send messages to family, friends and contacts automatically
-  - Send specific message at specified time for all choosen contacts
+  - Send documents to family, friends and contacts
-  - Send the message in group also

-   >Disclaimer - This article is for education purpose only.
-We didn’t share any blame for the misuse of this program.
+   >Disclaimer - This project is for education purpose only.
+I do not condon misuse.

    >Warning – These steps might get you banned permanently from using Whatsapp.
 So, use it wisely.

 # Features!

-  - Send a specific message to a particular contact at any time of the day
+  - Send a specific message to a particular contact.
-  - One can send a single message to multiple contacts over a specific time
+  - One can send a single message to multiple contacts.
-  - Multiple messages to multiple contacts
-  - It offers a delay so that WhatsApp can detect your are sending a URL and show its pop-up description.
-  - It can search a contact from the list if the contact isn't present in the recent chats
-  - Save the contact name, number in a xls file and save it in the same directory.
+  - Save the contact name, number in a csv file and save it in the same directory.
-  - Change the message along with time in the whatsapp.py
-  - You can add multiple messages
-  - The Script can also search for the contact in the new chat list and then send message if the contact is not found in the recent chat list.

 ### Requirements